John-Abbott-College/4A8-Notes/16_ApplicationTesting_CodeCoverage.md

-To remove the code coverage highlighting in the code:
+Helpful hint: to remove the code coverage highlighting in the code:

 ![image-CodeCoverage_removeHighlight](./Images/CodeCoverage_removeHighlight.JPG)